 Dick is a native of Harrisburg, Pennsylvania, just ask him about it!
 He is the ace machinery operator that keeps our grounds, driveways and woods honed to perfection.
 You will find him in the resort, checking on everything……from visiting with guests, to following up on the little details that make our resort clean, orderly and top notch.
 He enjoys woodworking and the wishing well is his creation.
 With many creative ideas and the know how to get things done, he is a great asset to all of the operations from the Resort to the Events and the Property Maintenance.
 Cynde, his wife, is behind the scenes, always helpful and willing but has a more than full time job in Management of a local corporation.

 As her children started in school, Betsy, our daughter, wants to join our adventure and support the family business however she can.
-She helps in many areas, at events when needed or behind the scenes.
+She helps in many areas, when needed or behind the scenes.
 In addition, she keeps our Cabins and Lodge clean, neat and well stocked.
 Betsy’s forte is waiting hand and foot on our guests, like a personal assistant with a bottle of water at the ready for you.